Zain-Saiyed/Dal-Portfolio/D1_Group01.md

 ### 13. Get All Posts
 * **/getallposts**: This api fulfills the functionality of displaying posts in  DiscussionForumPage.js frontend component.
 The values fetched here are transferred as a state to DiscussionThreadPage.js when a particular post is opened to view all replies posted on it.

+### 14. Search page
+* **/search-page**: This API fulfills the functionality of search page based on different filter option in search.tsx.

 ## List of files authored by Mohammed
 ### Frontend
 * frontend/src/pages/Auth/SignUpForm.tsx